-The one exception to this rule is if your attorney incurs any extra costs while representing you.
+The one exception to this rule is if your lawyer incurs any extra costs while representing you.
 If this happens, they could require you to pay these upfront, or bill you for them (this should be clearly explained in your fee agreement.)

 This date will be clearly noted in the decision you receive.
-If you are found disabled at least six months prior to the date your application is granted, you will likely be paid a lump sum for your past-due benefits, and this is the amount that is used to calculate your Social Security Disability attorney’s fee.
+If you are found disabled at least six months prior to the date your application is granted, you will likely be paid a lump sum for your past-due benefits, and this is the amount that is used to calculate your Social Security Disability lawyer’s fee.

-Your Social Security Disability attorney’s fee will be 25%, of your back benefits, and this is often paid to them directly from the SSA.
+Your Social Security Disability lawyer’s fee will be 25%, of your back benefits, and this is often paid to them directly from the SSA.
 However, the fee is capped at $6,000, no matter how much in past-due benefits you receive.

 If your disability hinders your ability to be able to work full team, speak with a Social Security disability lawyer today.